NickSwardh/YoloDotNet/Demo/YoloE_SegmentationDemo/README.md

 No retraining.
 No datasets.
 Just prompts that guide the model to detect your objects of interest.

 # Preparations
-To use YoloE with text prompts in YoloDotNet, you’ll need to:
+To use YoloE with text/visual prompts in YoloDotNet, you’ll need to:

 - Export a YoloE model to ONNX with your own custom prompts